 I already linked to posts above about starting daisies from seed and propagating by dividing.

-Many are hybrids, like the Crazy Daisy, that will not come true from from seed but you will get some interesting daisies if you let the seeds spread.
+Many are hybrids, like the Crazy Daisy, that will not come true from seed but you will get some interesting daisies if you let the seeds spread.

 But if you want a quick overview of dividing daisies here it is.

 Replant divisions in pots or your new location for them.

 Daisy sizes you can grow

-There a a variety of daisy heights depending on the cultivar.
-So before you plant in your beds or garden check to see how tall you can expect to see from the one you are growing.
+The daisy heights depend on the cultivar.
+So before you plant in your beds or garden check how tall the variety you are planting can get.

-There are shorter ones for the front of the beds and taller for the middle or back.
+There are shorter ones for the front of the beds and taller ones for the middle or back.
 I am trying a new to me variety that is supposed to have a much longer blooming time than most others and I will update here after the trial period.

-With most varieties of daisy you will get a first flush of blooms and then sporadic blooming if you dead head regularly.
+With most varieties of daisies, you will get the first flush of blooms and then sporadic blooming if you deadhead regularly.